Snipeon/LGSbatt-rainmeter/README.md

 Wyse: https://github.com/Wyse-/G930BatteryReader

 How to use:
-1. Unzip G933.rar to your rainmeter folder.
+1. Download and unzip G933.rar to your rainmeter folder.
 2. Add autostart in the G933 folder to your startup programs list.
 3. Load the skin on rainmeter.
 4. Enjoy!